lbaehren/prometheus-sumo/documentation/pages/Tools/Capistrano.md

 servers, including supporting tasks such as changing databases.

 Capistrano is written in the Ruby language and is distributed using the RubyGems distribution channel.
-It is an outgrowth of the \ref refman_rails web application framework, but has also been used to deploy web applications written using other frameworks, including ones written in PHP.
+It is an outgrowth of the \ref rails web application framework, but has also been used to deploy web applications written using other frameworks, including ones written in PHP.